 There are competing hypotheses about how competition in the banking sector affects SME lending.
 On the one hand, some studies claim that low levels of competition could decrease the willingness of banks to take risks for a given return, which would hamper access to finance for SMEs (Beck et al., 2010).
-Empirical evidence supports this hypothesis, showing that higher levels of bank competition are associated with more firms in operation and a decrease in average firm size (Cetorelli & Strahan, 2006) as well as an increase in innovation by small firms (Comaggia et al., 2015).
+Empirical evidence supports this hypothesis, showing that higher levels of bank competition are associated with more firms in operation and a decrease in average firm size (Cetorelli & Strahan, 2006) as well as an increase in innovation by small firms (Cornaggia et al., 2015).
 However, the effect of higher competition may only work until a certain level is reached, as Aghion et al. (2018) suggest an inverted-u-shaped relationship between credit access (which may be better with higher levels of competition) and productivity growth, due to two opposing effects: while better access to credit makes it easier for entrepreneurs to innovate, it also allows less efficient incumbent firms to remain longer in the market, thereby discouraging entry of new and potentially more efficient small firm innovators.

 The extent of competition in credit markets may also affect the extent to which banks focus on relationship lending.
 Peterson and Rajan (1994) argue that banks operating in less competitive markets can conduct more relationship lending than banks in competitive markets, as they can smooth profits over the course of such lending.
 By contrast, other studies have found benefits from greater competition: For instance, Boot & Thakor (2000) show in a theoretical model that competition increases relationship lending, which is consistent with empirical findings by Degryse & Ongena (2007) and Presbitero & Zazzaro (2011).
 Similarly, Cetorelli and Strahan (2006) argue that, in markets with concentrated banking, potential entrants face greater difficulty gaining access to credit than in markets in which banking is more competitive.
 Bertrand et al (2007) found evidence that greater competition in the banking sector may improve the efficiency of bank lending.
-Rice and Strahan (2010) found that, in U.S. States with more restrictions are loose.
+Rice and Strahan (2010) found that, in U.S. States with more restrictions on inter-state branching (and therefore less competition), firms pay higher rates for loans than similar firms operating in U.S. States where restrictions are loose.

-Finally, there is some evidence that the involvement of banks in different securitization activities can affect loan supply to small firms.
-Carbo-Valverde et al. (2015) study this effect and find that, before the crisis, the impact of securitization (both for asset-backed securities (ABS) and covered bonds) on credit supply was stronger for SMEs compared to larger firms.
+Finally, there is some evidence that the involvement of banks in different securitisation activities can affect loan supply to small firms.
+Carbo-Valverde et al. (2015) study this effect and find that, before the crisis, the impact of securitisation (both for asset-backed securities (ABS) and covered bonds) on credit supply was stronger for SMEs compared to larger firms.
 However, during the crisis, even though SMEs benefited more from covered bond issuances of their banks, they suffered larger credit constraints from ABS issuers.